 More about this bike computer scoring.

 The Edge 830 is basically a smaller version of the Edge 1030 Plus.
-It has a 2.6-inch color touchscreen (3.5-inch on the 1030 Plus).
+It features a 2.6-inch color touchscreen (compared to 3.5 inches on the 1030 Plus).
 The touchscreen works fine in rainy conditions or if you sweat a lot, and with full-finger touchscreen-compatible gloves.

-This bike computer is the go-to choice for many riders because of its price-value-features ratio.
+This bike computer is the go-to choice for many riders due to its price-to-value ratio.
 It’s popular among pro cyclists and amateurs.
-It offers all the features of the Edge 1030 Plus except a few in a smaller, more practical form factor.
+It offers all the features of the Edge 1030 Plus, except for a few, in a smaller, more practical form factor.

 The Edge 830 is among the best bike computers on the market.
 You can’t go wrong with it.